qdread/glmm-workshop-dec2022/syllabus.md

 ## Before class, you will need to ...

 -	Have access to a working version of R and RStudio on a laptop
--	Preferably install the packages (specific instructions coming soon)
+-	Install the necessary packages (specific instructions coming soon)
 -	Optional: bring a dataset you are interested in analyzing.
 If you don’t have one, I will provide you with an example dataset.

-## Note on Bayesian versus classical statistics
+## Note on general versus generalized models, and Bayesian versus classical statistics

-In this workshop, we will have it both ways.
-I will present both Bayesian and frequentist (classical approach) code alternatives for each model we fit.
-However, I will focus more on the frequentist approach in this workshop because it is what people are familiar with and I do not want to bite off more than we can chew in this first workshop.
-I am planning a future workshop to delve more into the finer points of the Bayesian approach.
+Based on the poll results, it seems that most students taking this course will need to spend some time learning the basics of R before we get into the statistics.
+Therefore I think it will not be feasible to cover generalized linear models or Bayesian statistics in this workshop.
+We will focus on R basics and start with simpler LMM models.
+I will plan a future workshop or series of workshops on generalized linear mixed models, and on Bayesian statistics.

 ## Schedule